 Your cornea— the clear outer covering of your eye— is very sensitive and can be scratched fairly easily.
 Typically scratched by having something like a piece of dust lodged into your eye, a scratched cornea can cause a lot of tearing, pain, and redness.
 So, how can you properly treat a scratched cornea?
 As the first step, schedule an appointment with your eye doctor; they will be able to properly determine what route to take as far as treatment goes.
 Treatment options include patching, antibiotics, and precautionary treatment.
 Read on to learn more.

 Nobody wants to wear an eye patch to work, school, or anywhere outside of the house.
 However, if you scratched your cornea, you might be prescribed to wear an eye patch for a couple of days until your cornea heals properly.
-Because a scratched cornea can cause light sensitivity, an eye patch is the perfect way to properly protect your eye.
+Because a scratched cornea can cause light sensitivity, an eye patch is a perfect way to properly protect your eye.

 In order to prevent infection, your eye doctor may prescribe you with some antibiotic eye drops.
 These eye drops shouldn’t cause any pain or discomfort when being applied and will help to ensure that you don’t get an infection.
 Just make sure that you follow the recommended dosage and to call your doctor if any burning or new symptoms arise.